 If your units are registered differently and/or are in more than one account, you will receive more than one proxy card.
 Please mark, sign, date, and return all of the proxy cards you receive to ensure that all of your units are voted.
 We encourage you to have all accounts registered in the same name and address (whenever possible).
-You can accomplish this by contacting our transfer agent, American Stock Transfer & Trust Company, at (800) 937-5449.
+You can accomplish this by contacting our transfer agent, Equiniti Trust Company, LLC (formerly American Stock Transfer & Trust Company, LLC), at (800) 937-5449.